-Over and over again I keep coming back to the experience that it is Wholeness that heals us, the unbroken Wholeness that exists within us.
-Wholeness can be felt, learned and revealed to create healing, and to metabolize our wounding.
+The practices of the Realization Process give me compassionate and precise tools to guide my clients to recover and heal themselves.
+As I teach clients to meditate and use these Realization Process practices, I am repeatedly reminded that it is Wholeness that heals us; the unbroken Wholeness that exists within each of us.
+Wholeness can be felt, and revealed.
+It spontaneously creates healing, and metabolizes our wounding.
 Our Wholeness is already there - as it is revealed, it connects us to our authentic Self that has always been there.
 This shift to authenticity touches us deeply and is lasting.
+The Realization Process practices give access to this Wholeness, and a method to live from the deepest part of our Being.

-Our painful and familiar patterns resulting from neglected parts of ourselves and the relationships and experiences that created them can be discovered, dissolved and metabolized within our Wholeness.
+Our painful and familiar patterns resulting from neglected parts of ourselves can be discovered, dissolved and metabolized within our Wholeness.
+Relationships can grow and get unstuck.
 Rather than transcending our emotional wounds, we make contact with them to validate, heal, and create a new narrative about ourselves.
+We can be, and are, whole Beings.
+We have a capacity for love, purpose, and deep happiness.

 This is my mission, and why it is an honor to do this work.